Best solar panel deals for UK homes — June 2026

 • Older roofs that may need maintenance first

 Planning rules can vary.
-Your installer should advise on whether your proposed installation is permitted development or needs permission.
+Your installer should advise on whether your proposed installation is permitted development or needs permission, and will normally handle the DNO application for grid connection.

 Common mistakes to avoid when chasing a “deal”